lthonny/vanilla-todo-server/README.md

    PATH TO - the path where you created the folder to store the container

-   - `npx run db:create` create a database inside container
+   - `npx sequelize-cli db:create` create a database inside container

-   - `npx run db:migrate` create tables inside container
+   - `npx sequelize-cli db:migrate` create tables inside container

 ### MONGODB